Last Updated on August 26, 2023 by Dominique de Merteuil

-The competition is frantic, fierce and brings out the worst in me.
+The competition is frantic, and fierce and brings out the worst in me.
 I am certain I have ruffled a few feathers in my day and I regret it.
 I struggle a lot with this.
 I struggle with a lot of fear and envy.
 There are at least 20 popular online sellers in my neighbourhood alone.
-We all shop at the same places, we all want the same stuff, we are all women and we all know each other to varying degrees.
+We all shop at the same places, we all want the same stuff, we are all women and we all know each other to vary degrees.
 It can be awkward at times.

-I have fallen madly in love with silly novelty print items from the 70’s like the Paganne Erte print dress below.
+I have fallen madly in love with silly novelty print items from the 70s like the Paganne Erte print dress below.
 A few vintage “purists” scoffed at this piece but I thought it was fabulous.
-Below is a Hattie Carnegie gown from the 1930’s that I sold a year or so ago.
+Below is a Hattie Carnegie gown from the 1930s that I sold a year or so ago.

-It’s Beyond My Control: What message/advise do you have for women who have never bought vintage clothes before?
+It’s Beyond My Control: What message/advice do you have for women who have never bought vintage clothes before?
 For example: what are the key pieces to start building a vintage look?
 What to keep in mind when making a purchase?

 The quality is beyond anything you can buy today.
 I tell women you would have to spend thousands of dollars to get the same level of quality in a new garment.
 It’s true.
-My Mom has since worn a beaded 1940’s rayon cocktail dress to my brothers wedding and wears vintage dresses to special occasions.
+My Mom has since worn a beaded 1940s rayon cocktail dress to my brother’s wedding and wears vintage dresses for special occasions.

 Xtabay vintage: It’s so hard to name just three.
 I’ve been selling for well over 20 years.
 So many incredible pieces have come my way.
-A couple of couture late 50’s dresses by Arnold Scaasi always come to mind.
-A 1920’s wedding gown that was out of this world, complete with the most incredible hand made lace headpiece and veil.
+A couple of couture late 50s dresses by Arnold Scaasi always come to mind.
+A 1920s wedding gown that was out of this world, complete with the most incredible handmade lace headpiece and veil.

 It’s Beyond My Control: What are your favourite vintage brands and are they very difficult to find?

 I have had hundreds of incredible pieces by all of these designers over the years.
 There was an Irene evening gown that I sold for a song in 2004 that still haunts me.
-I bought an estate a couple years ago that included over 100 new old stock pieces by Bonnie Cashin.
+I bought an estate a couple of years ago that included over 100 new old stock pieces by Bonnie Cashin.
 An epic collection, all with the original tags still attached.
 I still dream about that estate.

 What a frumpy name for such a glamorous dress!
 I wish I still had it!
 Ugh…the things I have sold.
 You can find her dresses for sale online still.
-I used to find Ceil Chapman dresses out thrifting in the early 2000’s – not anymore.
+I used to find Ceil Chapman dresses out thrifting in the early 2000s – not anymore.
 Everything has gotten scarce.
 Now even finding a Leslie Fay feels like an accomplishment.

 It’s Beyond My Control: What’s in your wardrobe?
 Do you personally wear vintage clothes on a daily basis?

 In the summer I wear dresses every day.
-I wear these sack shaped Mexican dresses because they show off my legs and hide my thick waist.
-If I have a special occasion I will always wear a vintage dress, usually one of my favorites by Peggy Hunt or Dorothy O’Hara.
+I wear these sack-shaped Mexican dresses because they show off my legs and hide my thick waist.
+If I have a special occasion I will always wear a vintage dress, usually one of my favourites by Peggy Hunt or Dorothy O’Hara.
 I have an apple green Lilli Ann coat that I wear every Christmas.
 People would be shocked and sad if they saw my closet.
 It’s pretty empty.
-I love dressing other people but really hate dressing myself.
-If I could wear a uniform everyday I would.
-Like I said, I am the Steve Jobs of vintage.
+I love dressing other people but really hate dressing.
+If I could wear a uniform every day I would.
+As I said, I am the Steve Jobs of vintage.